Sharp Thresholds for Temporal Motifs and Doubling Time in Random Temporal Graphs: Introduction

 \subsection{Our Contribution}

 In this paper we focus on non-path problems on randomly generated temporal graphs.
 We expand on earlier work by \cite{Cliques,SharpThresholds}, by exploring the properties of two model variants (one continuous and one discrete model) for random temporal graphs, generalizing the Random Simple Temporal Graph Model (RSTG) \cite{SharpThresholds,Cliques}.
 For ease of reading we defer the formal definition of the models (see \cref{continuous-def,discrete-def}).
-Intuitively, in the continuous model we sample the time labels uniformly at random from $(0,1]$ for each edge, where the number of labels on each edge is sampled independently for each each edge from some discrete distribution.
+Intuitively, in the continuous model we sample the time labels uniformly at random from $(0,1]$ for each edge, where the number of labels on each edge is sampled independently for each edge from some discrete distribution.
 The discrete model is the natural discretization of the continuous one, where the labels of each edge are chosen uniformly at random from a set $\{1,2,\ldots,T\}$.
 In our first result, we explore the existence thresholds for all fixed $\delta$-temporal motifs, in terms of the length $\delta$ of the permitted time window.
-We identify a behavior that is similar, but subtly different from the existence thresholds of fixed static graphs in the Erd\H{o}s-R\'{e}nyi random graph model.
+Since the temporal graphs we consider here typically have dense foot-print graphs, but disparate time labels, this serves as a useful, if imperfect, analogue for the existence thresholds found in sparse static random graphs.
+In fact we identify a behavior that is similar, but subtly different from the existence thresholds of fixed static graphs in the Erd\H{o}s-R\'{e}nyi random graph model.
 In particular, the threshold is determined \textit{not} by the reciprocal of the density of the densest subgraph, but instead by the following quantity which we call the \emph{sparsity}.

 \begin{definition} For a graph $G=(V,E)$, the \emph{sparsity} $\rho_G$ of $G$ is defined as follows,